 View more information on expected workload

-Your regular and punctual attendance at lectures and seminars or in online learning activities is expected in this course.
-The Business School reserves the right to refuse final assessment to those students who attend less than 80% of scheduled classes where attendance and participation is required as part of the learning process (e.g., tutorials, flipped classroom sessions, seminars, labs, etc.).
+Your regular attendance and active engagement in all scheduled classes and online learning activities is expected in this course.
+Failure to attend / engage in assessment tasks that are integrated into learning activities (e.g. class discussion, presentations) will be reflected in the marks for these assessable activities.
+The Business School may refuse final assessment to those students who attend less than 80% of scheduled classes where attendance and participation is required as part of the learning process (e.g. tutorials, flipped classroom sessions, seminars, labs, etc.).
+If you are not able to regularly attend classes, you should consult the relevant Course Authority.

 View more information on attendance